-- This is an agreement between you and Maru Telecoms regarding your use of Maru Telecoms’s products, services, computers, interactive information, communications and server management service.
+- This is an agreement between you and Maru Africa regarding your use of Maru Africa’s products, services, computers, interactive information, communications and server management service.
 All such usage shall be subject to the terms and conditions contained in this agreement and the policies set out below as read with the product specific terms and conditions applicable to the relevant product or service(collectively, “the / this Agreement”)

 - This Agreement applies to all accounts, sub-accounts, and alternative account names associated with your principal account.
 The Account Holder is responsible for the use of each account, whether used under any name or by any person, and for ensuring full compliance with this Agreement by all users of that account.

 - In circumstances of the Consumer Protection Act, 2008 (“the CPA”) being applicable to this Agreement, the provisions of the CPA shall prevail in the event of a conflict between any provision of this Agreement and the provisions of the CPA

 - Determination of a breach of this Policy